 A visit to Glasgow is not complete without visiting Kelvingrove Art Gallery and Museum.
-It is the city’s most visited museum, receiving over 1.1 million visitors each year.
-The fantastic Spanish Baroque building is an attraction in itself.
-It was built in 1901 and is protected as an ‘A’ listed building.
-Constructed from red sandstone, this is a building material typical to Glasgow.
-The grand entrance faces towards Kelvingrove Park, one of the city residents’ favourite green areas.
+The structure is an attraction in itself.
+Built in 1901, the museum is protected as an ‘A’ listed building and was designed in a Spanish Baroque style using red sandstone, which is typical to Glasgow.
+The grand entrance faces towards Kelvingrove Park, one of the great green areas of the city.

 Museum collectionsKelvingrove Art Gallery and Museum underwent an extensive three-year refurbishment, opening again in 2006, and now houses over 8000 display objects in 22 themed galleries.
 There are many Scottish collections ranging from Scottish wildlife, history, the natural history of Scotland and national art.
 There are also many displays local to Glasgow, such as the exhibition about the works of the famous Glasgow born architect and artist, Charles Rennie Mackintosh (1868–1928).
 Wonderful examples of his work can be viewed across the city, such as the Glasgow School of Art and House for an Art Lover, but Kelvingrove Museum and Gallery is the place to find more about the man behind the city’s signature architecture.

 The museum also houses an extensive display of arms and armour from all over the world, Military memorabilia, a Spitfire, Ancient Egyptology and a large collection of European artwork including Dutch, French and Italian art.